Inside an Eye Exam

 Regular eye exams are crucial to maintaining eye health, but did you know your vision isn’t the only thing eye doctors test?
 That’s right, a visit to the eye doctor can be beneficial to your overall health, too.
-We’re here to tell you what really goes on during your eye exam and why it’s so important to schedule an annual eye exam.
+We’re here to tell you what really goes on during your eye exam and why it’s so important to arrange an annual eye exam.

 1. Health History Form